NigelFinegan5p/project4/Testing.md

 Before implementing a final solution to this I tested 200px.
 250px, 300px, 350px and 400px.

-Thanks to Thomas Wharton - Learning Success Tutor - Code Institute
+Thanks to Thomas Wharton - Learning Success Tutor - Code Institute...